As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 Invitations to fundraising events are a great way to raise your name identification among potential donors.

-You also demonstrate your value as a candidate by listing prominent endorsements and financial supporters on an invitation.
+You also demonstrate your value as a candidate by listing prominent endorsements and financial supporters on the invitation.

-This can encourage contributors as donors like to know there are others backing a candidate.
+This can encourage contributors since most donors like to know there are others backing a candidate.

 You can also mail letters specifically asking for contributions.

-Such a letter needs to make a very clear case for why you’re running and what you’re going to do.
+Such a letter needs to make a very clear case for why you’re running and what you’re going to do if elected.

-If that isn’t in your letter, you haven’t made a compelling case for anyone to donate to your campaign.
+If that isn’t in your letter, you have failed to made a compelling case for anyone to donate to your campaign.

 If you do send out a fundraising letter, be sure to include a remit envelope so people who wish to support you can easily mail a check to your campaign.